Kate Milner Rabb

-Kate Milner Rabb (August 9, 1866-July 3, 1937), born in Rockport, Indiana, was a columnist, editor, historian, and author.
+Kate Milner Rabb (August 9, 1866-July 3, 1937), born in Rockport, Indiana, was an American columnist, editor, historian, and author.
 She has been described as a '"pioneer in the field of journalism,"' who influenced '"the destiny of women in journalism today."'
 In 1896, her first book was published, titled, "National Epics," a collection of epic stories including, the Iliad, and the Odyssey.

 Rabb edited Indiana Women, a weekly magazine, and wrote a number of articles and stories for publications, including St. Nicholas magazine, and Youth's Companion.
 She edited and authored a number books and pamphlets, and columns, but was best known for her daily column, "A Hoosier Listening Post," for The Indianapolis Star.
 She was inducted into the Indiana Journalism Hall of Fame in 2012.

 Background and education

 Rabb was born to parents Dr. Isaac Livingston and Martha (Parsons) Milner, in Rockport, Spencer County, Indiana.
 She attended Rockport High School, (class of 1882) before enrolling at Indiana University, at the age of 15.
 Rabb, a member of the Kappa Alpha Theta sorority, graduated with her bachelor's degree in 1886, and received her master's degree in 1888.
 She taught at Rockport High School, and in Jefferson, after graduation until she married, Albert L. Rabb, on October 7, 1891, and moved to Indianapolis.
 They had two children, Albert Livingston (1893-1939) and Martha Charlotte (1899-1951).